-At the end of your treatment, the pressure will gradually decrease as the chamber ascends over a period of 10-15 minutes.
+At the end of your treatment, the pressure will gradually decrease over a period of 10-15 minutes.
 During this decompression, you will experience a popping sensation in your ears as a result of the decreasing pressure.
 This popping is a normal adjustment of pressure inside your ears.